Hank-Tsou/Computer-Vision-OpenCV-Python/tutorials/Basic_Features/Video/README.md

 ```
 FPS: frame per second is measure the rate at which frames are displayed is known as the frame rate.
 ```
-## Getting Started with Image using OpenCV Python
+## Getting Started with Video using OpenCV Python

 ### Outline:
 1. Read video from file and webcam